 According to research that explored the curation vs. creation sweet spot, the optimal balance for companies is a 60/40 ratio of content curation vs. content creation.
 60 percent should be content curation and 40 percent should be content creation.
 This research was based on analyzing 150,000 social media posts.

-At Forsythe Technology, we launched content curation, we developed the inFOCUS e-newsletter, similar to SmartBrief e-newsletters, that provides an executive summary of noteworthy articles for business and technology professionals.
+At Forsythe Technology, we launched our content curation efforts by developing the inFOCUS e-newsletter, similar to SmartBrief e-newsletters, that provides an executive summary of noteworthy articles for business and technology professionals.
 To create this monthly e-newsletter, we work with a company that used to curate content for the President of the United States.
 The company’s editorial staff monitors 12,000 newspapers, business publications, websites, national and international wire services, and other periodicals, to compile one easy-to-read monthly summary.

-We have found that finding and sharing content establishes Forsythe Technology and our sales professionals as value creators.
+In summary, we have found that finding and sharing heavyweight-middleweight-lightweight content establishes Forsythe Technology as a trusted adviser and our sales professionals as value creators who provide helpful ideas.
 We realized that we didn’t have to create our own content every day to help our clients and future ones.
 Our content curation has helped our content marketing efforts.

 Bringing it all Together

-Launching social selling program is like creating other initiatives.
+Launching a social selling program is just like launching other initiatives.
 It is important to start small, go slow and start building the business case internally.
-It is a great time to be a marketer since social selling is an evolution of your social media and content marketing strategy so it is critical to incorporate into your existing strategy.
-Determine a leader and core team to lead the initiative, create training, determine the internal requirements for success and explore social selling tools to help you with reinforcement.
+It is a great time to be a marketer since social selling is an evolution of your social media and content marketing strategies so it is critical to incorporate social selling into your existing strategies and tactics.
+Determine a social selling leader and core team to lead the initiative, create training, determine the internal requirements for success, and explore social selling tools to help you with reinforcement.
 By knowing your end goal and what you are trying to achieve with your social selling program, you can launch a successful program.
 Remember, content marketing and social media have become too important to organizations today to stay within the marketing department.
-Marketing is in a great position to enable sales with their digital marketing expertise and help launch a successful social selling program.
+Marketing is in a great position to enable sales with their digital marketing expertise and take the lead in successfully launching a social selling program.

 What tips would you add to this list?
-How did you launch a successful social selling program?
+How did you launch a successful social selling program at your company?